 It’s official I’m a university graduate.
 You would think I’d be thrilled about it, but I’m not.
 Being a student for almost 20 years of my life I feel more lost then I’ve ever.
 A sense of sadness overcame me when September hit and my siblings went to school while I was at home.
 Growing up, my immigrant parents made it very clear to me that not going to university wasn’t an option for me.
+Here are 6 life lessons that university has taught me.

 Going to university I learned to see the world from a different perspective, never stop asking questions, and overall became a more well-rounded person.
 University wasn’t an amazing experience but it wasn’t terrible either.
 Seeing my mother’s beaming face when she saw me in my cap and gown made the years of stress worth it.
 Neither of my parents attended university so they couldn’t be prouder to see their firstborn get her degree.